leonardo805C0/758501/README.md

 ### 4 - Main takeaways

 Our main takeaways from this project are the ability to work with heavy datasets, the selection of the variables and how to compare models not only by numbers but by efficiency and performance.

+### 5 - applications, sites and extern help for the composition of the code

+We should say that the ideas behind the code was ours only but we obviously got the help of many sites to better understand the libraries and better write our code.
+Stack overflow and Chat gpt were very useful for debugging.
+Sites of the libraries with their own examples were very useful to attuate their models and methods.
+Also github repositories came in help mainly to learn optuna and how to use it with neural network and xgboost with dmatrices